 Because of the presence of so many embassies and international organizations, DC hosts incredibly diverse and delicious cuisine.
 You can find traditional foods ranging from Japanese to Swiss to Senegalese to Georgian, or you can sample fusion foods like Peruvian-Chinese.

-One of my favorite fusion restaurants is called Compass Rose, which offers tapas-style shared plates from all over the word, including more obscure places like Georgia and Central Asia.
+One of my favorite fusion restaurants is called Compass Rose, which serves shared plates inspired by countries all over the world, including more unusual cuisines like Georgian khachapuri (the famous cheese-and-egg bread boat).
+It’s the kind of place that captures DC’s international character on a single menu.

 Outdoors Activities in Washington D.C